 I started this movement because I was cyber bullied.

-The reason that I am so rawly passionate about this topic is because I have been there.
+The reason that I'm so rawly passionate about this topic is because I've been there.
 And it is truly the bottom of the (emotional) barrel.
 Two years ago I wrote an article about marriage, and the comments that came in on it were about my weight.
 I was devastated.
 I was shocked and surprised, of course I was, but mostly, I was hurt.

 I kept going back to read the comments.
 My husband, Jason, kept telling me to stop, but you know what they say about not being able to look away from accidents?
 It was like that.